Android Platform Differences

 - Google developed the Android Market (see Figure 1.7), a generic Android application store with a revenue-sharing model.

 Figure 1.7 The Android market.

 - Handango.com added Android applications to its existing catalogue using their billing models and revenue-sharing model.

 - Developers can come up with their own delivery and payment mechanisms.

 Mobile operators are still free to develop their own application stores and enforce their own rules, but it will no longer be the only opportunity developers have to distribute their applications.

 Android might be the next generation in mobile platforms, but the technology is still in its early stages.
 Early Android developers have had to deal with the typical roadblocks associated with a new platform: frequently revised SDKs, lack of good documentation, and market uncertainties.
-There are only a handful of Android handsets available to consumers at this time.

-On the other hand, developers diving into Android development now benefit from the first-to-market competitive advantages we’ve seen on other platforms such as BREW and Symbian.
+On the other hand, developers diving into Android development now benefit from the first-to-market competitive advantages we've seen on other platforms such as BREW and Symbian.
 Early developers who give feedback are more likely to have an impact on the long-term design of the Android platform and what features will come in the next version of the SDK.
 Finally, the Android forum community is lively and friendly.
-Incentive programs, such as the Android Developer Challenge, have encouraged many new developers to dig into the platform.
+Incentive programs, such as the ADC, have encouraged many new developers to dig into the platform.